+National Perspectives

 Abstract

-This chapter describes the ways in which assessment policy in classroom music education in England has been both legislated for, and operationalized in practice.
+This chapter describes the ways in which assessment policy in classroom music education in England has been both legislated for and operationalized in practice.
 It describes how changes to whole-school assessment legislation have found their outworking in schools and classrooms, which have become contested and problematic sites.
 It describes how assessment in classroom music has had to shift its focus from attainment onto progression in order to comply with policy.
 The chapter also points out the effects of a performativity culture in English school music classes, where the production of data has become a goal in its own right, superseding, in some cases, an attention to learning and musicianship.
-It concludes that a re-focussing onto musical aspects of teaching and learning would be a good thing for the development of both the subject, and the participating learners.
+It concludes that refocusing on musical aspects of teaching and learning would be a good thing for the development of both the subject and the participating learners.

 Keywords

-assessment, England, National Curriculum, schools, policy, generalist classroom music,
+assessment, England, National Curriculum, school, policy, generalist classroom music

+Chapter 9

 Assessment Policy and Practice in Secondary Schools in the English National Curriculum

-Martin Fautley, Birmingham City University
+Martin Fautley

 In this chapter the policy and practice of assessment in English schools is discussed and examined.
-There are many aspects of the English experience that are both singular, but also act as warnings to the wider international music education community, which this chapter will point out.
-The policy situation in England should, at first glance, be openly transparent as there has been a National Curriculum operating for many years.
-However, as we shall see, that has not necessarily helped with ensuring that curriculum and assessment, as viewed both by policy makers, and as interpreted by schools and teachers on the ground, have been as straightforward and unambiguous as might be thought to be the case.
+There are many aspects of the English experience that not only are singular but also act as warnings to the wider international music education community, which this chapter points out.
+The policy situation in England should, at first glance, be openly transparent as a National Curriculum has been operating for many years.
+However, as we shall see, that has not necessarily helped with ensuring that curriculum and assessment, both as viewed by policy makers and as interpreted by schools and teachers on the ground, have been as straightforward and unambiguous as might be thought to be the case.

 The Policy Background to Assessment in Music Education in England

 The curriculum in English secondary schools has been in a process of flux for a number of years as a result of policy directives and the subsequent policy changes and alterations in emphasis that flow from them.
-Indeed, changes in education policy, which happen as the political hue of parliament changes show that control of the curriculum in schools is often one of the first tasks that an incoming government concerns itself with.
+Indeed, changes in education policy, which happen as the political hue of parliament changes, show that control of the curriculum in schools is often one of the first tasks that an incoming government concerns itself with.
 When there is a change of party controlling government, this tends to assume an even greater importance.
-In order to understand how this happens, and how it has affected music education, we need to begin with an understanding of what the very notion of National Curriculum means in the English political context, and what this means for teaching and learning in schools themselves.
+In order to understand how this happens, and how it has affected music education, we need to begin with an understanding of what the very notion of “National Curriculum” means in the English political context, and what this means for teaching and learning in schools themselves.